Written by Stalac-Tate

 Cave of the Mounds

 Cave of the Mounds is considered the Jewel Box of America’s Show Caves and is one of the most researched caves in the midwest.
+This is a unique place to visit in Wisconsin.
 Located just 20 miles west of Madison, this cave has been researched by the Wisconsin Speleological Society, UW- Madison GeoScience Department, and other notable organizations.
 Throughout the cave, intricate formations are hanging from the ceiling or building up from the ground.
 Cave of the Mounds was designated a National Natural Landmark by the United States Department of the Interior and the National Park Service because it is a unique geological site.

 Wisconsin’s Longest Cave, Crystal Cave was discovered in 1881.
 This cave has a natural opening that was discovered by two local farm boys while chasing a woodchuck.
 Its geology is very similar to that of Cave of the Mounds.
 Like Cave of the Mounds, this is a limestone solution cave, but there are bats unlike Cave of the Mounds.
 Not just one kind of bat but 4 different species of bats.
 During Crystal Cave’s history, it has been explored by both the Minnesota Speleological Society and Wisconsin Speleological Society.
-The cave is about 4,000 feet long and Wisconsin’s Longest Natural Cave.
+The cave is about 4,000 feet long and is the longest cave to visit in Wisconsin.

 This cave opened two years and one day before Cave of the Mounds.
 Located in Richland County, Eagle Cave is roughly 2,445 feet long.
 Unlike the previous caves, Eagle Cave is a wild cave.
 While exploring the cave, there are different levels and subterranean passageways.
 This is truly a spelunking experience.